 This change is being slowly rolled out by Google, so you might still see Rich Snippets on search engine results where they shouldn’t be.

-Don’t remove reviews from your site.
+Don’t remove reviews from your website.
 Reviews are a great form of social proof, and displaying a review widget on your website is an easy way to show your website visitors how loved your business is by your customers.

 You won’t face a penalty in search ranking when you have your reviews displayed.
 They just won’t be displayed in rich snippets anymore.